shakacode/react_on_rails/README.md

   <%= react_component("HelloWorld", props: @some_props, prerender: true) %>
   ```

 + The `component_name` parameter is a string matching the name you used to expose your React component globally.
-So, in the above examples, if you had a React component named "HelloWorld," you would register it with the following lines:
+So, in the above examples, if you had a React component named "HelloWorld", you would register it with the following lines:

   ```js
   import ReactOnRails from 'react-on-rails';